rduplain/memo/startups-for-people-with-problems.md

 take investment.
 The two investors know way more than the founder, and the discussion is at once fast-paced/dizzying and profoundly insightful/accurate.

-Short of getting an acquisition offer before you even start (as in _Silicon Valley_), valuation at this stage is going to be more about projections than fundamentals.
+Short of getting an acquisition offer before you even start (as is fiction in _Silicon Valley_), valuation at this stage is going to be more about projections than fundamentals.
 You are starting entirely with intangible value, unless you are licensing/transferring existing intellectual property.

 Your valuation is low or impossible to predict when are you getting started.
 You will uncover many solutions to this very problem.
 [SAFE